-Access your course roster through ISIS.
-If you are not familiar with ISIS for instructors, follow a tutorial explaining how to use this faculty self-service.
+Access your course roster through SIS.
+If you are not familiar with SIS For Instructors, follow a tutorial explaining how to use this faculty self-service.
 If you are having difficulties viewing your roster or accessing the system, please notify Natalie Hicks.
-For further FAQs on ISIS for instructors, read here.
+For further FAQs on SIS For Instructors, read here.

 - Room Assignments